-After tension with mayor, Seattle council member proposes $12 million more for homeless shelters
+After tension with mayor, Seattle City Council member proposes $12 million more for homeless shelters

-Seattle City Councilmember Andrew Lewis announced Monday a plan to add $12 million to the $30 million announced last year for hotel rooms for homeless people, “enhanced” 24-hour shelter beds or tiny house villages.
+Members of Seattle City Council and Mayor Jenny Durkan seem to have come together on a plan to expand hotel shelters after weeks of back-and-forth on what’s possible.
+On Monday, Councilmember Andrew Lewis announced he wants to add $12 million to the $30 million announced last year for hotel rooms for homeless people, “enhanced” 24-hour shelter beds or tiny house villages.

+Lewis said the $12 million could shelter more than 200 people and would increase the city’s homelessness spending — already more than $166 million — by more than 7%.

 The proposal comes after weeks of dispute between Mayor Jenny Durkan’s office and City Council members over whether the city can expand shelter during the pandemic and rely on the federal government to reimburse most costs.